theodore-s-beers/sidi-ali/pt-4/index.md

 prayed together for the welfare of my Sovereign.

-One day the Emperor planned a little excursion on horseback to visit the graves of the holy Sheikhs of Delhi \[\[=correcting V's "Lahore"\]\], and I accompanied him.
+One day the Emperor planned a little excursion on horseback to visit the graves of the holy Sheikhs of Delhi \[\[= correcting V's "Lahore"\]\], and I accompanied him.
 We visited the graves of Shah Kutbeddin, the Pir of Delhi, of Sheikh Nizam Weli, Sheikh Ferid Shekr-Ghendj, Mir Khosru Dehlevi, and Mir Husein Dehlevi.
 When the conversation turned upon the poetical works of Mir Khosru I quoted some of his best poems, and under their influence I conceived a most telling distich.
 I turned to the Emperor, saying, "It would be presumption on my part to measure my powers against those of Mir Khosru,^[Mir Khosru Dehlevi (i.e., from Delhi), one of the greatest poets of India, born 651 (1253), died 725 (1324).
 He wrote in Persian, which language had been introduced into India with the spread of Islam.] but he has inspired me, and I would fain recite my couplet before your Majesty."
-"Let us hear it," said Humayun, and I recited the following:
+"Let us hear it," said Humayun, and I recited the
+following:

 > "Truly great is only he who can be content with his daily bread.\
 > For happier is he than all the kings of the earth."